agile-alliance-brazil/agile-brazil-hotsite/docs/wbma/submission.md

 ---

 Original papers should be sent electronically by [Easychair](https://easychair.org/conferences/?conf=wbma2019).
 Manuscripts must follow the Communications in Computer and Information Science (CCIS) – Springer template.
 Papers should be submitted in PDF format.
 Papers can be written in Portuguese, Spanish or English.
-Submission in English is strongly encouraged since the workshop proceedings are indexed in the CCIS Digital Library.
+Submission in English is strongly encouraged since the workshop proceedings are indexed in the CCIS Digital Library  (under approval).

 - https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines
 - https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj#.WuA4JS5uZpi